-For many Christians, Mary the mother of Jesus "exists on a more exalted plane," as James Martin wrote back in 2009.
-He says that Christians could learn a lot from Mary and the very human struggles she faced.
+For many Christians, Mary, the mother of Jesus, “exists on a more exalted plane,” as James Martin wrote in 2009, arguing that Christians could learn a lot from Mary and the very human struggles she faced.
 The article is reprinted below.

 It's tough to relate to someone who's supposed to be God's mom, isn't it?